kocasariumut/deneme123/.github/ISSUE_TEMPLATE/wiki.md

 ---
-name: 'Feature'
+name: 'Wiki'
-about: 'Use this template to open issues for new features'
+about: 'Use this template to open issues for wiki updates'
-title: '[FEATURE NAME]'
+title: '[WIKI UPDATE]'
-labels: 'Type: Enhancement'
+labels: 'Type: Wiki'
 assignees: ''
 ---